 The Premack Principle, AKA Grandma’s Law, AKA the first-then statement is a behavior intervention used in ABA therapy.
 It works very well when properly implemented.
 The key is finding a reinforcer valuable enough to evoke the desired behavior.
 (Refer to strategy 2, motivation)

 Created by psychologist David Premack, the Premack principle is that “high-probability behaviors (those performed frequently under conditions of free choice) can be used to reinforce low-probability behaviors.”

-In other words, you can get your child to do something they don’t want to do, by offering them something they love doing once they’ve finished.
+In other words, you can get your child to do something they don’t like doing, by offering them something they love doing once they’ve finished.

 How To Use It

-It’s easy to use, you just need a motivator that’s enticing enough to make your child do the demand that they don’t want to do.
+It’s easy to use, basically, all you need is a motivator that’s enticing enough to make your child do the demand that they don’t want to do.

 Then structure the sentence in a first-then format.
 Although it’s used in ABA therapy, anyone can apply this technique to increase the likelihood of a behavior or demand to occur.